IGVF-DACC/sc-pipeline-management/README.md

 ## Purpose

 * To automate the process of generating single cell pipeline input parameters from and POSTing pipeline output data to IGVF portal
-* More details on the codes are under the `doc` folder.
+* More details on the codes are under the `docs/` folder.

 ## Requirement